123jimin/RiftCompiler/README.md

 **Note that the lines are read from bottom to top, to match how they appear in-game.**

-There can be two kinds of lines: assignment lines and note lines.
+There can be two kinds of lines: invoke lines and note lines.

-`name=value`
+`@name params`

 `duration | notes`